haxiomic/sublime-text-3-externs/README.md

 Since haxe now supports python, it is possible to develop sublime text plugins with haxe.

-Currently the basic hello world plugin works - but there's not much left to do to finish the externs.
+Currently only the basic hello world plugin works - but there's not much left to do to finish the externs.

 Hopefully one day we'll be able to rewrite the haxe plugin in haxe!